 If your 2022 fitness routine has started off a little sluggishly, some gym motivation songs might be just what you need.
 You don't have to be going to the gym to take advantage of a top-tier workout playlist: you could be going for a run, for example, or putting yourself through a boot-camp circuit outdoors, or even just a motivating piece of music to soundtrack a brisk walk.

 There's stacks of research out there on why music works so well at getting you pumped up to work out, and we'll detail that below – as well as how to pick your playlist.
 But you also need a great way to experience your favorite exercise soundtrack.
-Our best workout earbuds and best running headphones guides can help with that, as they're sweat-proof, comfortable and stay fitted securely in your ear, essential especially for frantic HIIT workouts.
+Our best workout earbuds guide can help with that, as they're sweat-proof, comfortable and stay fitted securely in your ear, essential especially for frantic HIIT workouts.

 Why gym motivation songs help with working out